jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Rough edges

-- diagnose why styles don't get copied into the picture window in certain contexts
+- handle Viewer for users not able to use the bleeding edge Document Picture-in-Picture, Chrome only feature
 - order variants by order written in file, not alphabetical
 - Improve Main Page buttons on small screens
-- handle Viewer for users not able to use the bleeding edge Document Picture-in-Picture, Chrome only feature
 - Viewer displays page variants (adjust file title)
 - Double-check the add page variants component reference is _ and not + in all locations
 - on build don't show folders that have no components with Kitbook files